1mgr007/1mgr007/README.md

 ### Hi there 👋

-- 👋 Hi, I’m Panji Kusuma
+- 👋 Hi, I’m Panji Kusuma.
-- 🔭 I’m currently working on Discord Bot
+- 🔭 I’m currently working on Discord Bot.
-- 🌱 I’m currently learning JavaScript and Node.js
+- 🌱 I’m currently learning JavaScript and Node.js.
-- 👯 I’m looking to collaborate on Discord Bot Developer
+- 👯 I’m looking to collaborate on Discord Bot Developer.
-- 💬 Ask me about Discord Bot
+- 💬 Ask me about Discord Bot and Discord Server Settings.
 - 📫 How to reach me:
   - My Discord Account: Panji Kusuma#7473
-  - My Discord Server: [Gang Sebelah](https://discord.gg/gangsebelah) - This is a public discord server but you can find me there
+  - My Discord Server: [Gang Sebelah](https://discord.gg/gangsebelah) - This is a public discord server but you can find me there.
 <!--
 **1mgr007/1mgr007** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.